 Content and Objective of the Course

-The online training consists of eight modules, each lasting approx. 60 minutes:
+The online training consists of five modules, each lasting approximately 60 minutes:

 The modules are continuously updated to the most current legal regulations and trends (no liability assumed).
-Each module consists of a presentation of approx. 45 minutes followed by a multiple choice test which must be passed.
-The test consists of 15 questions generated randomly from a pool of 40 questions and takes approx. 15-20 minutes.
+Each module consists of a presentation of approximately 60 minutes followed by a multiple-choice test which must be passed.
+The test consists of 15 questions generated randomly from a pool of 40 questions and takes approximately 15-20 minutes.
 80% of the questions need to be answered correctly to pass.
 After each failed test, the attendees receive a new set of 15 random questions.
-Three test repeats are possible after which the attendee must start from the beginning.
-The individual modules can only be processed in the order of module 1-8.
-After completing all modules and tests, the attendees can download and print the training certificate independently.
-The certificate contains all topics required by the Ethics Committee and competent authorities to prove the qualification of clinical research staff according to ICH GCP.
+After three test runs, the participant must start from the beginning.
+The individual modules can only be processed in the order of module 1-5.
+The attendees can download and print the training certificate themselves after finishing all courses and assessments.

 All training modules within a training course must be completed within two months.
 If the two-month period has expired and the four questionnaires have not been answered correctly, the online training must be restarted.

 |275,00 € excl.
 19 % Tax